March 1982 Palestinian general strike: Internationally

 American White House Press Secretary Larry Speakes stated that "we deplore the loss of life over there, and we are hopeful that all parties will show restraint."
 Spokesperson for the United States Department of State Dean E. Fischer stated that the United States was "increasingly concerned" over the "heightened level of tension, demonstrations and especially the use of lethal force against demonstrators."
 A second statement by Fischer stated that the United States "always regarded the Israeli decision to permit municipal elections as a progressive and helpful policy.
 Consistent with this position we regret — as we have made clear previously — the removal of elected municipal officials on the West Bank."

+Arab governments largely condemend the disbandments, although took few concrete actions.
 Egyptian Minister of Foreign Affairs Kamal Hassan Ali stated that the Israeli response was "an obstacle in the way of possible Palestinian participation in the autonomy elections."
 Government of Kuwait spokesperson Abdel Aziz Hussein stated that the disbandments "constitutes an escalation of the suppression" and called for "practical steps to halt the atrocities of Israel."
 The Turkish Ministry of Foreign Affairs released a statement calling for Israel to reverse the disbandments "immediately."
 King Hussein of Jordan claimed that the United States was losing its influence over Israel, saying that Israel was "now much more bellicose than in the past.
 The attitudes of extremism seem to have hardened: they do not seem to have any more compassion or understanding."
 King Hussein also claimed that there was a risk of growing Islamic fundamentalism paralleling the Israel hardening, particularly if nationalist movements failed to secure Palestinian self-determination, saying that "America must realise that her interests in this region are in jeopardy.
 Do they want to see this entire area erupt with devastating effects on world peace?
 Is the current instability that is leading us in this direction really in Western interests?"